whiprandolph/bestseller/Previous Part 3 - The Deepest Revolution/z Part 3 Scratch.md

 It takes deep spiritual strength to consistently hold yourself and others to such high standards.
 Fortunately, if you've been completing the revolutionary activities, you're already on the path of growing your spiritual strength.

+### Cultivate Spiritual Strength with Other People

+* Commit to a path of spiritual growth, and find others willing to do the same

+* Do the revolutionary activities together -- if you have a group of 5 people committed to this path, and you see a chance to support someone who's taking some kind of stand, the whole group could stand with that person.
+Or practice receiving the Earth's tangible gifts together, such as foraging wild foods or making herbal medicine together, and learning how to respectfully harvest plants.
+Question assumptions together, and practice giving thanks to the Earth for its gifts together.

 ### How to Cultivate Your Spiritual Strength, Regardless Your Unhealthy Culture

 * connect with the Earth, with real gratitude and real ways of serving it